mathspp/mathspp/pages/02.blog/lsbasi-apl-part2/item.en.md

             return func(omega)
     return decorated

-def dyadic_permeate(func):
+def dyadic_pervade(func):
-    """Decorates a function to permeate through the left and right arguments."""
+    """Decorates a function to pervade through the left and right arguments."""

     def decorated(alpha, omega):
         if not isinstance(alpha, list) and not isinstance(omega, list):